joelouthan/theologic.us/content/posts/prayers/2020-06-28-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:9-10
+“Woe to him who strives with him who formed him, a pot among earthen pots!
+Does the clay say to him who forms it, ‘What are you making?’ or ‘Your work has no handles’?
+Woe to him who says to a father, ‘What are you begetting?’ or to a woman, ‘With what are you in labor?’”
 </pre>

+Lord, you are my God.
+There is no one besides you.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

 Heal Ron & Karen